-A garage door usually has weather-stripping on the sides and a rubber weather-seal on the bottom.
+A garage door usually has a rubber weather-seal on the bottom of the door.
 Make sure it’s not cracked or causing the door to jam.
 You may have to adjust it or just replace it entirely.
-Wood garage doors may not have a seal at the bottom, but you can add weather stripping and paint it.

 5. Lubricate the Moving Parts

-Lubricating the springs and the chain or screw can help the moving parts operate smoothly when the door closes and opens.
+Lubricating the springs and the chain can help the moving parts operate smoothly when the door closes and opens.

-For the springs, use a rag to apply spray lubricant and white lithium grease on the chain and screw.
+For the springs, use a rag to apply spray lubricant.
 These are the parts that move your door every time you press the remote.
-Use all-purpose machine oil on steel hinges and wheel-axle bearings.
 You can also loosen plastic hinges with silicone spray.
-WD-40 will keep the key from sticking in the door lock.

-The cables are the part that lifts the door using a pulley mechanism.
+On Sectional/ Panel doors, the cables and springs are the parts that lifts the door using a pulley mechanism.
 Check to make sure they are not damaged.
 If you notice the signs of wear or fraying due to friction, this is another repair most homeowners can’t safely do without training.
 High tension cables can seriously injure you, it’s always better to call a professional rather than try doing it yourself.

 7. Test the Auto-Reverse Safety Feature

-Every modern garage door has two safety features to keep a door from coming down on top of people living in the home or their pets – a mechanical safety and a photocell.
+Every modern garage door has two safety features to keep a door from coming down on top of people living in the home or their pets – a mechanical safety and a photo beam.